 After their discovery, the remains became the newest and most visible battleground surrounding what can and should be done with such skeletons.
 Based ...(MORE ...)

 Export 101 for Antiquities

 Over on the Yahoo AncientArtifacts forum there is a telling request for information.
 A small-time dealer in antiquities from North Carolina asks the list:

 Back to basics if someone can help me.
 In regard to antiquities, which countries: Allow the free and unregulated trade in and export of antiquities?
 Restrict any trade in or export of antiquities?
 Don’t seem to care so they don’t address the issue with legislation?
 Allow regulated trade in and export of antiquities if proper paperwork is obtained?
 I know most countries ban export of antiquities and do these laws differentiate between pieces of major archaeological/cultural importance and minor pieces.
 For simplicity, I include coins as antiquities unless there are separate laws governing coins.

 This would be sixty-four million dollar question I would have thought for anyone engaged in antiquity collecting, let alone commerce.
-So, we might ask why there seems to be no published handlist of these laws compiled by the collecting advocacy organizations as an ...(MORE ...)
+So, we might ask why there seems to be no published handlist of these laws compiled by ...(MORE ...)